The alpha-effect in a turbulent liquid-metal plane Couette flow: Introduction

-An even more dramatic situation holds with respect to the $\alpha$-effect.
-There are one or two existing experiments on the basis of the idea that the $\alpha$-effect is essentially a measure of the swirl of the fluid.
-It has indeed been shown that a fluid with imposed helicity (imposed by rigid, swirling channels), produces an EMF in the direction of an imposed field; see \cite{St67,St06,F08}.
-It is not yet shown, however, that a rotating fluid with helicity which is {\em not} imposed (but results from the global rotation of the fluid) leads to an observable $\alpha$-effect.
-In nature, helicity is usually due to the interaction of rotating turbulence with density stratification.
-The present proposal also aims in the direction to probe the possibilities of such a more rigorous $\alpha$-effect experiment.
-The many difficulties for such an experiment which we shall demonstrate make it understandable that an experiment without prescribed helicity not yet exists in the theory and in the MHD laboratory.
+An even more dramatic situation holds with respect to the $\alpha$ effect.
+There are one or two experiments on the basis of the idea that the $\alpha$ effect is essentially a measure of the swirl of the flow.
+It has been demonstrated that a fluid with imposed helicity (imposed by rigid, swirling channels), produces an EMF in the direction of an imposed field; see Refs.~\cite{St67,St06,F08}.
+It is not yet shown, however, that a rotating fluid with helicity that is {\em not} imposed (but results from the global rotation of the fluid) leads to an observable $\alpha$ effect.
+In natural cosmic bodies, helicity is usually due to the interaction of rotating turbulence with density stratification.
+The aim of the present paper is to suggest such a more rigorous $\alpha$ effect experiment.
+As we shall demonstrate, the difficulties in such an experiment make it understandable that this has not yet been possible without the use of a prescribed helicity.

-It is easy to formulate the overall problem of all $\alpha$-effect experiments.
-With Eq.~(\ref{EMF1}) the potential difference between the endplates of the container in direction of the mean magnetic fields is
+It is easy to see the general difficulty of performing $\alpha$ effect experiments.
+Using Eq.~(\ref{EMF1}), the potential difference between the endplates of the container in the direction of the mean magnetic field is

-with $H$ as the distance between the endplates.
-Hence for (say) $H\simeq 100$ cm and (say) $B\simeq 1000$ Gauss the potential difference is $ \Delta {\varPhi}= |\alpha_{\rm dyn}| $ in mV and cm/s, respectively.
-The maximum $\alpha$-value is of the order $u_{\rm rms}$ hence $\Delta {\varPhi} \lsim u_{\rm rms}$ in mV.
-For $u_{\rm rms} \simeq 1$ cm/s the induced potential difference, therefore, is maximally 1 mV.
+where $H$ is the distance between the endplates.
+Hence, for $H\simeq 100$ cm and $B\simeq 1000$ gauss (say) the potential difference is $\Delta {\varPhi}=1$\,mV for $|\alpha|=1\,$cm/s.
+The maximum $\alpha$ value is of the order of $u_{\rm rms}$, hence $\Delta {\varPhi} \lsim u_{\rm rms}$ in mV.
+For $u_{\rm rms} \simeq 1$\,cm/s the maximally induced potential difference is therefore 1\,mV.
 A container of 5 cm radius rotating with 1 Hz has a linear outer velocity of more than 30 cm/s so that $u_{\rm rms} \simeq 1$ cm/s might be considered as a conservative estimate.
-We find as a necessary condition for any $\alpha$-experiment that one must be able to measure potential differences {\em smaller} than a few mV.
-The $\alpha$-experiment in Riga worked with $B\simeq 1$ kGauss and velocities of order m/s so that the $\Delta {\varPhi}$ exceeded 10 mV.
-This experiment, however, used a prescribed helical geometry to mimic the symmetry breaking between left and right helicity \cite{St67}.
+We find as a necessary condition for any $\alpha$ experiment that one must be able to measure potential differences {\em smaller} than a few mV.
+The $\alpha$ experiment in Riga \cite{St67} worked with $B\simeq 1$ kgauss and velocities of the order of m/s, so that the $\Delta {\varPhi}$ exceeded 10 mV.
+This experiment, however, used a prescribed helical geometry to mimic the symmetry breaking between left- and right-handed helicities.